Counties Manukau Health Maternity Services

-- Lead Maternity Carer (LMC) Because we think that having a LMC is the best sort of care for women in New Zealand and you can find contact details from GP's, the internet or the lists we produce.
+- Lead Maternity Carer (LMC) Having a LMC is the best sort of care for women in New Zealand and you can find contact details from GP's, the internet or the lists we produce.
 If you have no luck yourself or if you prefer, we can help you find one in your area.
 Call the maternity administration team on (09) 276 0044 ext 8187.
-They will take your details then see if any of the midwives in the area have a space at the time of your due date and send you a letter giving you the midwife's name and number.
+They will take your details and connect you with midwives from your area, who have a space at the time of your due date and send you a letter giving you the midwife's name and number.
 The LMC midwife will then give you a call.
-We provide this service for any woman who has a low risk pregnancy.
-LMCs have easy access to specialists and to the hospital facilities.
+LMCs have easy access to specialists and to both primary birthing units and hospital facilities.

 - Counties Manukau Health Caseloading Team These DHB employed midwives work as a team to provide continuity of care throughout your pregnancy, labour and postnatal period.
 A team midwife is available 24 hours per day, 7 days per week.
 The midwives have easy access to the specialists.
 They are based at Botany primary birthing unit.

-- Shared Care A small number of family doctors (GPs) provide some of the care during your pregnancy.
-You visit your GP in pregnancy and have 3 scheduled appointments with a CM Health midwife at 31, 34 and 36 weeks pregnant.
+- Shared Care A very small number of family doctors (GPs) provide some of the care during your pregnancy.
+You visit your GP in pregnancy and have 3-4 scheduled appointments with a CM Health midwife at referral to us, 31, 34 and 36 weeks pregnant.
 You birth at the unit of your choice.
 The unit staff will care for you and you are then visited at home after the baby is born, by the same midwife you saw during your pregnancy.

 - Primary Maternity Services A midwife will contact you to arrange an appointment.
-Antenatal clinics are held in community clinics often at GP surgeries or at the three primary birthing units in Pukekohe, Papakura and Botany Downs.
-Your midwife may be able to visit you at home for some of the appointments.
-She will make sure you have her contact details.
+Antenatal clinics are held in community clinics often at GP surgeries, at the three primary birthing units in Pukekohe, Papakura and Botany Downs or at your home if you have difficulty coming to a clinic.
+Your midwife will make sure you have her contact details.